 To learn more and possibly support this work click here

-People with bleeding disorders like Von Willebrands Disease, Platelet Disorder, and Hemophilia from across New York State along with their family members assemble in Albany for a program of advocacy training and meetings with Legislators plus a public awareness display in the state capitol complex.
+People with bleeding disorders like Von Willebrands Disease, Platelet Disorder, and Hemophilia from across New York State along with their family members gather in Albany for a program of advocacy training, networking, and meetings with Legislators plus a public awareness display in the state legislative office building.